AlexandriaILS/Alexandria/docs/contributing_code/environment_setup.md

 # Environment Setup

 ## Introduction
 In order to work on Alexandria, you will need to set up your local environment.
-In this page, you will install and configure `pyenv`, Python, and `poetry`, the three tools you need to work on Alexandria on your computer.
+In this page, you will install and configure `pyenv`, Python, and Poetry, the three tools you need to work on Alexandria on your computer.

 !!!danger For Microsoft Windows Users
 Alexandria uses several features that are not available on Windows.
 If you are using a Windows computer, you will need to [install and configure WSL2](https://docs.microsoft.com/en-us/windows/wsl/install) to get a version of Ubuntu Linux working on your machine.
 You won't be able to work on / use Alexandria normally without it, so go ahead and get that installed and working before continuing.
 All commands shown will need to be run inside WSL2.